THE TERM KARMA

 THE ORIGIN OF KARMA

-When is karma created and who decides what it is going to be?
+When is karma created, and who decides what it will be?
 The answer is – karma defines itself.
-It is a universal principle and according to Hinduism nobody is exempt from it, not even God.
-Karma is being created incessantly, because everything we do will have consequences in the future, either good or bad, influencing not only other people but us as well.
-As we are creating our future this very moment, so has our present been created by our previous actions.
+It is a universal principle, and according to Hinduism, nobody is exempt from it, not even God.
+Karma is being created incessantly because everything we do will have consequences in the future, either good or bad, influencing not only other people but us as well.
+As we are creating our future at this very moment, so has our present been created by our previous actions.
 Some of these creations we remember and know when and what we have done.
-But there are also actions we are not aware of and don’t remember because they occurred in a different time, place and form of existence.
+But there are also actions we are unaware of and don’t remember because they occurred in a different time, place, and form of existence.
 Memories of such actions are suppressed in subtle dimensions of our psyche, which are usually called the subconscious and the superconscious.
-The fact that we are not aware of them doesn’t mean that they have not happened and that we are not responsible for them.
+The fact that we are unaware of them doesn’t mean that they have not happened and that we are not responsible for them.
 If we wish to know what we did, it is possible to awaken the memories of those actions and become fully aware of the karmic processes we have triggered.
-What this implies is the fact that the most important aspects of our present karma have been created in our previous existences, usually called the “past lives”.
+This implies that the most important aspects of our present karma have been created in our previous existences, usually called the “past lives.”

 REINCARNATION AND PAST LIVES